-Change, adaptation or modification, to a policy, within reason, to allow a person with a disability to participate fully in a HUD housing program.
+Change to a policy, within reason, to allow a person with a disability to participate fully in a HUD housing program.
 Reasonable accommodation can range from services to assist blind applicants applying for assistance, to reasonable modifications in apartments to accommodate people with mobility impairments.

 Under the Fair Housing Act, reasonable modification is a structural change made to existng premises, to be occupied by a person with a disability.
 The modifications are made in order to afford such person full enjoyent of the premises.

 Discrimination based on location is often referred to as redlining.
 Historically, some lending institutions were found to have maps with red lines delineating neighborhoods where they would not do business.